JustANull/llcplays/README.md

 This project is incomplete.

-The automatic loading is currently (badly) in the display module and occurs 10 seconds after initialization.
-Ideally your emulator will start up to the game, where the key can be pressed to load.

 Automatic saving currently occurs every 5 minutes and is also handled inside the display module.

-Saving and loading are hardcoded to the '2' and '1' keys respectively.
-The codes are in `control.py`.

 ### Secret Key